piotr-maciag/OeSNN-UAD/README.md

 For Yahoo Anomaly Dataset all columns besides timestamp, input value and anomaly label should be removed from data files.

-The eSNN prameters for grid search optimization on Numenta and Yahoo datasets are given in text files Numenta_opt_parameters and Yahoo_opt_parameters, respectively.
+The eSNN prameters for grid search optimization on Numenta and Yahoo datasets are given in text files *Numenta_opt_parameters* and *Yahoo_opt_parameters*, respectively.

 The results should be included in the *Results* folder.
 Please remember to appropriately adjust your folder paths at the begining of *main* function in the *main.cpp* file.